-• Teachers will develop and display daily schedules and plan lessons by following district, state licensing, and Head Start requirements for family-style meals and daily exercise.

-• Parent meetings will include health and nutrition training sessions for the benefit of the family's lifelong well-being; interpretation services provided if required.
+- Teachers will develop and display daily schedules and plan lessons by following district, state licensing, and Head Start requirements for family-style meals and daily exercise. - Parent meetings will include health and nutrition training sessions for the benefit of the family's lifelong well-being; interpretation services provided if required.

-- TS Gold results: Social Emotional and Physical domains - Classroom schedules will be posted in classrooms with appropriate time for breakfast, lunch, snacks and physical activities - Educational coordinator will review schedules with teachers to ensure compliance with school, district, state licensing, and Head Start expectations
+- TS Gold results: Social Emotional and Physical domains - Classroom schedules will be posted in classrooms and shared as a hardcopy and/or electronic copy with families with appropriate time for breakfast, lunch, snacks and physical activities - Educational coordinator will review schedules with teachers to ensure compliance with school, district, state licensing, and Head Start expectations

 Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 2 C. Monthly (9 school months) reporting and feedback will occur between nurses and members of the DPSHS management staff and grantee staff for support and collaboration in health and wellness for all families.
 By Year 5, monthly (9 months) reporting and feedback systems will be established between nurses and members of the management and grantee staff.
-Monthly reporting, collaboration and feedback sessions will occur.
-Monthly reporting, collaboration and feedback sessions will occur.
+A total of 9 monthly reports, collaboration sessions, and feedback sessions will occur.
+Health and wellness updates were provided at each monthly Mini-Focus for the DPS HS management team's collective knowledge and support planning.
+A total of 9 monthly reports, collaboration sessions, and feedback sessions will occur.
+Health and wellness updates have been provided at many monthly Mini-Focus meetings for the DPS HS management team's collective knowledge and support planning because, A total of 9 monthly reports, collaboration sessions, and feedback sessions will occur.